-Have you had an awesome Tarot reading and thinking if you could ever use this amazing tool yourself?
-Plenty of my clients have expressed the desire to read cards, and, in the same breath, said, “But I’m not psychic, so I guess I can’t.”
+Have you had an awesome Tarot reading and wondering if you could ever use this amazing tool yourself?
+Plenty of my clients have expressed the desire to read cards and, in the same breath, said, “But I’m not psychic, so I guess I can’t.”
 This isn’t true!
 If you have the patience and the discipline to learn the art of Tarot reading, you can absolutely do it on your own.

 What you need to read Tarot effectively is a relationship with the cards.
 This comes through experience, study, and developing your intuition.
 No one, no matter how naturally psychic, sits down for the first time with a deck of Tarot cards and reads them flawlessly.